 - ALTEC’s Non-credit language courses:

 Classes run for 10 weeks and meet 2 hours per week.
 Summer classes run for 5 weeks and meet for 3 hours per week.
-The cost per class is $100 for graduate students.

 - ALTEC’s Language Refresher Courses:

 The refreshers are non-credit online language review courses (French, Spanish and German) that students can complete at their own pace and on their own time.
 The courses are Open Educational Resources (OERs) and are completely free of charge.